Omarr-kh/Omarr-kh/README.md

 </div>

 <p>
-I am a senior-year Computer Science student at Cairo University with a passion for continuously learning across different fields of Computer Science.
+I am a Software Engineer with a passion for continuously learning across different fields of Computer Science.
 While I have extensive experience in backend development, I'm always eager to explore other areas like Data Science.

 I am insatiably curious about new concepts and technologies in the field.
 My goal is to develop comprehensive expertise across multiple domains including AI, Machine Learning, Data Science, Data Analysis, and DevOps.
 I aspire to be a well-rounded software engineer with a diverse technical toolkit.
 </p>